 How To Reach Sribadam: From New Jalpaiguri / Siliguri you can reach Sribadam through two routes.
 One is via Darjeeling – Jorethang – Soreng; the other one via Melli – Jorethang – Soreng .
 Hired cars are available from NJP to Jorethang and from Jorethang to Sribadam.

 Best time to visit Sri Badam: Sribadam can be visited any time of the year.
 You can even visit the place during rainy seasons for enjoying the trout fishing and also for the Meditation which takes place during the monsoon season for 2 weeks.
 However, if you want views of the mountains then the best time is from the month of October till mid May as the skies are clear.
 Moreover, guests interested in Cham dance and the Phurpa Tordo Puja which last for 2 weeks must visit the place during December.

-Food and Lodging at Sribadam: There is only one guest house at Sribadam.
-This guest house contains of one single room and 2 double bedrooms and 1 triple bedroom with all standard facilities like television, hot water, attached bathrooms and even internet connections.
-Both non-veg and veg food are available which are all organic and produced in the guest house’s own farm.
-Meats, eggs, milk and local drinks are available at the Sribadam guest house.
+Food and Lodging at Sribadam: There is only one home stay at Sribadam.
+This home stay accommodates its guests in the cottages and rooms spread over its gardens.
+All rooms are equipped with standard facilities like television, hot water geysers, attached western bathrooms and even internet connections.
+Both non-veg and veg food are available which are all organic and produced in the homestay’s own farm.
+Food is essentially Indian cuisine and is served in the traditional Dining Hall.